tktracker/IntuneDocs/intune/apps/app-management.md

   - [App protection policies](app-protection-policies.md).
 - **App selective wipe**: Select this option to remove only corporate data from a selected user's device.
 For more information, see:
   - [App selective wipe](apps-selective-wipe.md).
-- **iOS app provisioning profiles**: iOS apps include a provisioning profile and code that is signed by a certificate.
+- **iOS app provisioning profiles**: iOS/iPadOS apps include a provisioning profile and code that is signed by a certificate.
 When the certificate expires, the app can no longer be run.
 Intune gives you the tools to proactively assign a new provisioning profile policy to devices that have apps that are nearing expiration.
 For more information, see:
   - [iOS app provisioning profiles](app-provisioning-profile-ios.md).

 For more information about this section, see [Manage apps](app-management.md).